 Men’s sweat glands activate more easily than those of women, one study shows.
-While that may make it seem like dudes are simply the sweatier species, it just means that it takes less work for their natural cooling system to kick in.
+Although that may make it seem like dudes are simply the sweatier sex, it just means that it takes less work for their natural cooling system to kick in.
 Women have to generate far more body heat to break a sweat.
 For men, when it rains it pours.
-And that’s an efficient way to chill out.
+And that’s an efficient way to shed heat and stay cool.

 The smell of men’s sweat can boost women’s cortisol levels, which can increase stress and make them more aroused, research shows.
 Researchers suspect that is due to androstadienone, a chemical in men’s sweat and a popular additive in perfumes.
-And, while research into human pheromones strongly suggest they do not exist, per se, the famous sweaty t-shirt experiment (which found that women preferred the dirty t-shirts of genetically dissimilar men) drives home the point that there’s something about the smell of perspiration that affects mate choice.
+And although research into human pheromones strongly suggests they do not exist, the famous sweaty t-shirt experiment (which found that women preferred the dirty t-shirts of genetically dissimilar men) drives home the point that there’s something about the smell of perspiration that affects mate choice.
 Just another reason to fall in love at the gym.

 Sweat Makes Other Men More Cooperative